IsmailAlaouiAbdellaoui/weather-forecasting-explainable-recurrent-convolutional-NN/README.rst

     -h, --help             show this help message and exit -e, --epochs           Please choose the number of epochs, by default 1 epoch

-Note 1: If you want to train for a specific model/weather feature/step ahead, please change the first lines of the Train.py file (18-20)
+Note 1: If you want to train for a specific model/weather feature/step ahead, please change the first lines of the Train.py file (24-26)

-To test the pretrained best configurations (Conv+LSTM and MS-Conv+LSTM):
+To test the pretrained best configurations (att_unistream and att_multistream):

 .. code:: bash